What is PP?

 PP has high rigidity and good chemical resistance.
 The material is also electrically insulating and has very low water absorption.

-For this reason, we often recommend PP for use in wet environments, where cleaning is with chemicals.
+For the same reason, we often recommend PP for use in wet environments, where cleaning is with chemicals.
 PP can withstand damp and harsh cleaning materials.
+PP is also well suited for insulation of for example cables.

 We use PP for instance in hinged items, since the material can cope with repeated bending without breaking.

-However, PP loses rigidity at high temperatures.
+At high temperatures PP loses rigidity.
 It can withstand only 100 °C and it is also affected by UV.

 Note also that PP is not suited to mechanical wear as it can cold flow.